1337joe/du-bundler/README.md

 Tags are delimited by `${}` and are formatted as `tagName [: arguments]`, where the tag name is case insensitive and tags that don't have arguments won't have the colon separator or anything listed after the tag name.
 For example, `${ARGS} : channel *` would resolve as an `ARGS` tag with arguments `channel` and `*`, as might be used to define an event handler in a receiver element.

+Example tag usage may be found in the examples directory, or in `TestBundleTemplate.lua`, primarily in the "testTag<tag name>" and "testGetTagReplacement<tag name>" methods.

 #### FILE

 Format: `${file: directory/system.start.lua}`